ScaleSec/gcp-workload-identity-federation/examples/gke_list_clusters/README.md

-# GCS list objects
+# GKE list clusters with curl

-This example uses the service account OAuth access token as an access token in an API request using the `requests` python library.
+This example uses the service account OAuth access token as an authorization bearer in a curl request.

 Before using this example, follow the [README](../../README.md) to configure your environment properly.

 ## Example Overview:

-We generate our access token:
+We generate our access token and print it to stdout:
 ```python
     token_service = TokenService(
         gcp_project_number=getenv('GCP_PROJECT_NUMBER'),